ariadruker1/IND3156/README.md

 Camebridge  0   0   1   0
 Caltech     0   0   1   1

 I realized in order to ensure accuracy I would have to have only 1 school be represented by each base 2.
-Say Aaron had a score of 3, the compute would not know if he had applied to both Oxford and Camedridge or if he had onl applied to Caltech.
+Say Aaron had a score of 3, the computer would not know if he had applied to both Oxford and Camedridge or if he had onl applied to Caltech.
 Going forward I can only assign 1 base per university.

 ``` c
 int main(void) {